Belgium Global Payroll & Tax Information Guide

 Taxation in Belgium is one of the highest in Europe.
 Belgian tax rates amount to an effective rate of more than 50% for the highest earners (including social security), compared to an average 45% in Europe.
 Belgian income tax and company tax are collected at state level, but the municipal authorities also collect property tax and municipal tax.
 However, there is a special tax status for some expats whereby resident foreigners are treated as non-residents for tax purposes and enjoy generous tax allowances.
 Double taxation treaties exist to help relieve a Belgian tax resident from having to pay additional income tax to another country.
 The Belgian government also offers a range of tax deductions which can help reduce your Belgian tax burden.

-The tax year runs from 1st January to 31st December.
+The tax year is the same as the calendar year – it runs from 1st January to 31st December.

 Tax and Social Security Considerations

-- Belgian tax rates 2019
+Belgian income tax rates 2023

 Belgian income tax bands Belgian tax rate

-Up to €13,250 25%
+Up to €13,870 25%

 Compensation and Benefits

-- Annual leave: The length of paid holiday will depend on the number of months during which an employee was paid in Belgium in the previous year.
+- The length of paid holiday will depend on the number of months during which an employee was paid in Belgium in the previous year.
 The legal minimum amount of holiday entitlement in Belgium for people working full-time is 20 days.

 - Sick leave: Workers are entitled to take up to 30 days of sick leave.